Current Awareness Strategy Blog

 Start thinking outside the box to get the data you need

-In my experience, historic budget information and monthly expenditure reports form the basis for the most current iteration.
+In my experience, historical budget information and monthly expenditure reports form the basis for the most current iteration.
 By reviewing past budgets against actual results you can identify what worked well and why, as well as anything that didn’t work so well and why.
 Learning from both good and bad experiences can inform your current experience.

-Once you have done your benchmarking and explored potential for new initiatives, you can research the costs associated with them.
+Once you have done your benchmarking and explored the potential for new initiatives, you can research the costs associated with them.
 You need to compose a business case for each one so all stakeholders are aware of the costs and risks.

 Does historical/existing data give you information on the following - if it doesn’t, you need to start thinking outside the box to get the data you need:

-• Are you expecting to roll out extra services to your end-users?
+• Are you expecting to roll out extra services to your end users?

 • Are you planning to collaborate with other departments OR clients, so that you can share costs?